zrthstr/anti_SSRF_requests_adapter/Readme.md

 - **Forbidding IPv6 Usage**: Blocks all connections to IPv6 addresses.
 IPv6 support might be enabled in the future as its implications for SSRF become clearer.
 PRs are welcome.

 ### Limitation
-- currently on `GET` is implemented
+- currently only `GET` is implemented

 ### Rationale
 This library is potentially beneficial in cases where untrusted input is passed to an HTTP client, which we believe is always the case when: